Established

 Athletics – The Kansas City Athletics is one of the most iconic teams in Major League Baseball (MLB).
 While their history has many great moments, fans may not know how and why they were named "Athletics."
 We need to look back at the team's origins to understand this.

 The Athletics began as an American League (AL) charter member in 1901.
 The original owner was Benjamin Shibe, who chose “Athletics” as an homage to Philadelphia’s amateur baseball teams from years prior.
-He believed that it reflected his commitment to fielding competitive and successful teams year after year; henceforth, he dubbed them “the A's."
+He believed that it reflected his commitment to fielding competitive and successful teams year after year; subsequently, he dubbed them “the A's."

 Over time, they became known simply as "the A's" or sometimes even "the 'A,'" which has become synonymous with their name today.
-It is also worth noting that during World War II when metal was scarce for making uniforms and equipment, some players wore jerseys emblazoned with a large letter ‘A.' This further cemented its association with Kansas City athletics over time!
+It is also worth noting that during World War II, when metal was scarce for making uniforms and equipment, some players wore jerseys emblazoned with a large letter ‘A.' This further cemented its association with Kansas City athletics over time!

 Although much has changed since then - including several moves across cities - one thing remains constant: the nickname 'Athletics.'
 No matter where you go or what era you're from, if someone says 'Kansas City Athletics,' everyone knows precisely who they're talking about!